 Ticks are darn near indestructible and can live for a long time in almost any environment.
 Unlike most insects, they are nearly un-squashable due to their armour plating.
 Putting them through a wash cycle is no guarantee of killing them.
 The hot dry air of a dyer is likely to kill them but doesn’t always ensure their demise.
 They can live for months without feeding as they patiently wait for their next victim and live for years in a normal life cycle.
 Unlike most insects, ticks require special attention to ensure permanent banishment.
 Drown them in alcohol, seal them up with tape or take other such deliberate measures to ensure their demise.

 If you are bitten, it’s important to monitor the site of the bite for any abnormalities in the days that follow.
-If you notice any changes on your skin, specifically a bullseye rash, see a doctor immediately.
+If you notice any changes on your skin, specifically a bullseye rash, see a doctor or pharmacist immediately.
 The rash is commonly but not always associated with Lyme.
 Pay attention to your health and note any changes in how you feel.
-If you notice any abnormalities, specifically headaches, swelling or flu-like symptoms, see a doctor immediately.
+If you notice any abnormalities, specifically headaches, swelling, or flu-like symptoms, see a doctor or pharmacist immediately.
 These symptoms may develop anywhere from 3-30 days after the bite, but typically within 7 days.

-According to Health Canada, ticks need to be attached for 36-48 hours to transmit Lyme disease.
+According to Health Canada, ticks need to be attached for 24-48 hours to transmit Lyme disease.
+There are ongoing debates into this timeframe, as others say the tick does not have to be attached for this period of time, in unusual cases.
 This is good news if you are vigilant with your tick checks and tick prevention.
-If you don’t bring them into your living quarters, and check early and often you will be in the clear.
+If you don’t bring them into your living quarters and check early and often you will be in the clear.
 Lyme is most often associated with a bulls-eye rash, but not always.
 Symptoms can be wide-ranging, from intense headaches to flu-like symptoms and many things in between.
 If you are experiencing any health changes at all after being bitten by a tick, see your doctor immediately.
-Quick diagnosis and treatment is key to ensuring no long-term health effects.
+Quick diagnosis and treatment are key to ensuring no long-term health effects.
 Lyme is carried specifically by the Deer Tick aka Black-Legged tick, so it is helpful to preserve ticks that bite you for further identification and possible future testing.

 Black-legged ticks, or deer ticks, are the only species of tick that carry Lyme Disease.
 While it’s good to avoid all ticks, these deserve special attention.
 Learning how to identify them is valuable knowledge to have.
 Your first few encounters with ticks, you may have trouble identifying them.
 Pay attention to all ticks you see and you’ll soon be able to spot the differences.